ngokhoa1202/cs-note/software-engineering/software-architecture/design-pattern/fundamentals/behavioral-pattern/Observer pattern.md

 - `class Temperature` and `class Light` are the Concrete Subjects:
 	- Each class has its own particular state.
-	- Whenever it updates its state, it calls the `notifyObservers` method to notify all of its Observer stored in the parent `Environment` class.
+	- Whenever it updates its state, it calls the `notifyObservers` method and <mark class="hltr-yellow">pass the context</mark> to notify all of its Observer stored in the parent `Environment` class.
 ```java
 package org.observer;